vegaprotocol/specs/protocol/0031-ETHB-ethereum_bridge_spec.md

     *  must return the deployed asset address from Vega asset ID (<a name="0031-ETHB-066" href="#0031-ETHB-066">0031-ETHB-066</a>)

 ## ERC20 Asset Pool to Vega Integration Tests (Vega System Tests)
+To ensure complete coverage of public and external smart contract functions, listed below are all of the callable functions on ERC20_Asset_Pool and their corresponding acceptance criteria.

 1. `address public multisig_control_address;`
    * must show the current multisig control address (<a name="0031-ETHB-067" href="#0031-ETHB-067">0031-ETHB-067</a>)
    * must change to reflect a sucessful set_multisig_control call (<a name="0031-ETHB-068" href="#0031-ETHB-068">0031-ETHB-068</a>)